ferd/pobox/README.md

 Buffer* for details) that will do nothing but churn through messages and drop them when the buffer is full for you.

-Depending on how you use the API, the PO Box can tell you it received no data so you ask for it, or send it to you directly:
+Depending on how you use the API, the PO Box can tell you it received new data so you ask for it, or send it to you directly:

                                                       messages